 |Oil prices rise after Saudi drone attacks

-Oil prices soared on Monday after the drone attacks on oil plants in Saudi Arabia.
-Prices saw their biggest rise in a decade.
-At one point, prices shot up by nearly 20 per cent.
-This is the biggest one-day rise since the 1990-91 Gulf War.
-Saudi Arabia's Energy Minister Prince Abdulaziz bin Salman said the drone attack on Saudi Arabia's Abqaiq oil plant cut the kingdom's oil production in half.
-The attacks will cut the world's daily oil production by five per cent.
-The Bloomberg news agency said it could take weeks for Saudi to repair the damage.
-During this time, people could see higher gasoline prices at the pumps, especially in Asia.
+Oil prices increased on Monday after the attacks on oil plants in Saudi Arabia.
+It was the biggest rise in a decade.
+Prices shot up by nearly 20 per cent – the biggest one-day rise since the 1990-91 Gulf War.
+Saudi Arabia's Energy Minister said the drone attack on Saudi's Abqaiq oil plant cut the country's oil production in half, and global oil production by five per cent.
+It could take weeks to repair the damage.
+During this time, we could pay higher gasoline prices, especially in Asia.
 People may also have to pay higher prices for food and other goods.

-Yemen's Houthi group has claimed responsibility for the attacks in Saudi Arabia.
-The group said the attacks were because of Saudi Arabia's attacks on rebel groups in Yemen.
-Iran's President Hassan Rouhani supported the Houthi claim.
-He called the attack an act of self defense.
+Yemen's Houthi group claimed responsibility for the attacks.
+The group said they were because of Saudi attacks on rebel groups in Yemen.
+Iran's President supported the Houthi claim.
+He said the attack was self defense.
 He said: "Yemeni people are exercising their legitimate right of defense.
-The attack was a reciprocal response to years of Saudi aggression against Yemen."
-However, an Arab coalition says there is evidence that the weapons used to strike the Saudi oil plants were made by Iran.
-U.S. officials say satellite images suggest the attacks came from either Iraq or Iran and not Yemen.
-Iranian officials called the U.S. allegations "maximum lies".
+The attack was a…response to years of Saudi aggression against Yemen."
+Arab countries say there is evidence that the weapons used in the attack were made by Iran.
+U.S. officials suggest the attacks came from either Iraq or Iran and not Yemen.
+Iranian officials called this "maximum lies".